alvareztech/shaknow-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Demo

+The demo is updated in [shaknow-a5620.firebaseapp.com](https://shaknow-a5620.firebaseapp.com/).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.